qmacro/managed-associations-in-cap/guide/README.md

 First, the `Authors` `EntityType` now has a `NavigationProperty`, about which there are two things to notice:

-* The type is specified as `Collection(Z.Books)`, because it's for this to-many association
+* The type is specified as `Collection(Z.Books)`, because it's for this to-many association (i.e. the relationship is from a single thing to a collection of things)
 * While there is a `ReferentialConstraint` defined for the already-existing to-one association from earlier (for `Books.author`):
     ```xml
     <NavigationProperty Name="author" Type="Z.Authors">